Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 When clicked, if the links can't fit horizontally, they open in a full-screen overlay.
-Use the tweaks in the Navigation Overlay section of the Style Editor to style the overlay, including:
+Use the tweaks in the Navigation Overlay section of Site Styles to style the overlay, including:

 - Set the colors of the background, site title, tagline, and X icon.

 - Use the Nav Overlay Alignment tweak to center the links or align them with the menu icon (either right or left, depending on the Nav Position).